-Not only was he admitted to the University of Illinois Dance program, but he was also awarded a four-year, full-tuition scholarship.
+Not only was he admitted to the University of Illinois Department of Dance, but he was also awarded a four-year, full-tuition scholarship.

 "Being able to attend Illinois, and being exposed to so many types of people, ideas, and a broader cultural understanding, opened up my world in a huge way," he said.
 "It opened up my life to what is possible."

 Bolstered by his education and an entrepreneurial spirit, Aaron is making a living as a professional dancer.
 His travels have taken him to Montreal, New York City, and Philadelphia to perform, choreograph, and teach master classes to dance and theatre students.
 He recently returned to Illinois to choreograph for the Department of Theatre.